kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ### Set Up Access Logs

-1. By default, Kyma sets Istio access logs to disabled.
+1. By default, Istio access logs are disabled in Kyma.
 To enable Istio access logs selectively for your workload, follow [Enable Istio access logs](https://kyma-project.io/#/istio/user/operation-guides/02-30-enable-istio-access-logs).
    As a result, you can analyze access logs in the default dashboards shipped for SAP BTP, Kyma runtime.

    >**CAUTION:** The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.

-1. Deploy the LogPipeline for Istio access logs and enable access logs in Kyma:
+2. Deploy the LogPipeline for Istio access logs and enable access logs in Kyma:

    <div tabs name="accesslogs">
+     <details><summary>Code: Access Logs</summary>

     ```bash
     kubectl apply -n sap-cloud-logging-integration -f - <<EOF
     apiVersion: telemetry.kyma-project.io/v1alpha1